baurigae/plesetsk/README.md

 _the mod_

-- Colorscheme customization to Unity panel, it is now dark
+- Colorscheme changes to Unity panel, it is now dark; colorscheme changes to widgets (linked buttons, sidepane) affecting Nautilus
-- Worked around a bug that clashes with overlay scrollbars and draws black backgrounds in tabbed natilus and gedit windows, and in some Ubuntu dialogues
+- Worked around a bug that clashes with overlay scrollbars and draws black backgrounds in tabbed nautilus and gedit windows, and in some Ubuntu dialogues
-- Slimmed gtk2 scrollbars
+- Replaced the whole GTK2 effort with a simple gtkrc file - was not a big fan of borderless input fields, and the like, in Firefox - but copy of old GTK2 directory still there

 _plus_